The Portland Daily Sun

+History

 The paper was founded in 2009 by Mark Guerringue and Adam Hirshan of Country News Club, in partnership with Curtis Robinson, who served as founding editor.
 Its first edition was printed February 3, 2009.
 Circulation, which started at 3,000 copies, quickly rose to 15,000.
 It published five days a week, Tuesday through Saturday.

 In 2012, the newspaper moved its offices to the Time and Temperature Building in downtown Portland.
 At the time, publisher Mark Guerringue said The Portland Daily Sun was not yet profitable, but "We're poised for it, the pieces are in place".

 In 2013, the newspaper decreased its publication days from five to only two per week (Tuesdays and Fridays), citing a lack of advertisers.
 The Portland Daily Sun published its final issue on December 23, 2014.

 Columnists and contributors

-The Sun featured local columnists Natalie Ladd, Cliff Gallant, Telly Halkias, Karen Vaschon, Curtis Robinson, and Bob Higgins.
+The Sun featured local columnists Natalie Ladd, Cliff Gallant, Telly Halkias, Karen Vaschon, Curtis Robinson, Margo Mallar, Heidi Wendel, Maggie Knowles and Bob Higgins.
 Tim Gillis contributed to features.